 Statistical Methods in Neuroscience

 My methodological research is mainly motivated by applied problems.
 The main focus of my applied research has been on large-scale biological studies, where sophisticated experiments have created a data deluge, and as a result, new challenges for statisticians.
 I am mainly interested in analysis of large-scale neurophysiological studies.
 We have recently developed new statistical models to capture temporal cross-dependencies among multiple neurons by simultaneous modeling of their spike trains using Gaussian processes.
-In these projects, we are closely collaborating with my colleagues Hernando Ombao and Sam Behseta, as well as several scientists including Norbert Fortin, Steve Cramer, and David Moorman.
+In these projects, we are closely collaborating with my colleagues Hernando Ombao, Sam Behseta, and Pierre Baldi, as well as several scientists including Norbert Fortin, Steve Cramer, and David Moorman.

 2224 DBH, UC Irvine, CA 92697

 babaks at uci dot edu